5 Fast + Easy Homemade Electrolyte Drink Recipes

 2. Reduce the heat and allow the bananas to simmer for 20 minutes.

-3. Add cinnamon, lemon juice, and honey if desired.
+3. Add cinnamon, lemon or lime juice, and honey if desired.

 4. Allow the mixture to cool fully.
 Then remove the bananas.
 You can add salt if you want a higher sodium content in your electrolyte water.